kmlawson/history-of-history-in-east-asia/overview.md

 ### Key Details

 **Lecturer:** Konrad M. Lawson **Email:** kml8@st-andrews.ac.uk
-**Meets:** Fall, 2019 - Thursday 1-3pm
+**Meets:** Fall, 2019 - Thursday 11am-1pm
-**Location:** UCO 31 or Online (Covid permitting)
+**Location:** St Katharine's Lodge 0.02
-**Office:** St. Katharine's Lodge B3  **Office Hours:** Tue 10-11am
+**Office:** St. Katharine's Lodge B3
+**Office Hours:** Tue 9-11 on Teams or Thu 5-6pm in person (please sign up for a [time](https://goo.gl/Rh19wj) )

 ### Description
-This module provides is a selective thematic survey on the evolving approaches to history in East Asia across a broad chronology, with a focus on those states broadly impacted by the culture of what has been called the Sinosphere (today’s Japan, China, Taiwan, and the Korean peninsula).
+This module provides is a selective thematic survey on the evolving approaches to history in East Asia across a broad chronology, with a focus on most those states broadly impacted by the culture of what has been called the Sinosphere (we will focus on what becomes today’s Japan, China, Taiwan, and states on the Korean peninsula).
 It introduces students to a variety of genres of historical writing, debates on historical methodology and, moving into more recent times, controversies related to historical narratives that have had profound impacts on domestic as well as international politics.
 Students will read examples of historical scholarship from the region in translation but also engage with a wider secondary scholarship on historiography, as well as encounter efforts to understand East Asian approaches to historical writing in a comparative context.

 ### Assessment Summary

-20% Blog Entries – 4 postings together a minimum of 2,400 words - 27 Nov
+20% Blog Entries – 4 postings together a minimum of 2,400 words - 16 Nov
-50% Long Essay – 5,000 words - 7 December
+50% Long Essay – 5,000 words - 5 December
-30% Two Assessed Presentations 15 minutes each
+30% Two Assessed Presentations 10 minutes each

 *All submissions are by MMS and due before midnight*